derbyjs/derby/index.md

 >
 > **root:** The root path that contains the "views" and "styles" directories.
 >
-> **staticPages:** Returns a staticPages object, which has a render method. (`static` is a [reserved keyword](https://developer.mozilla.org/en/JavaScript/Reference/Reserved_Words) in JavaScript, and it cannot be used as a variable name.)
+> **staticPages:** Returns a staticPages object, which has a render method.
+(While unused, `static` is a [reserved JavaScript keyword](https://developer.mozilla.org/en/JavaScript/Reference/Reserved_Words), and it cannot be a variable name.)

 The staticPages object keeps a reference to the directory root and provides a `staticPages.render()` method.
 It is intended for use in server-only Express routes.
 See [Rendering](#rendering).